HauTranCong/sociwave/README.md

 - Use Docker Compose for orchestration
 - Set up Nginx as reverse proxy (if not using Docker)

+### 4. Single-Server (All-in-One) Deployment

+Serve the Flutter frontend and FastAPI backend from the same machine with Docker Compose:

+1. Point the web bundle to the publicly reachable backend URL: `export API_BASE_URL="https://your-domain.com/api"` (or protocol/port that matches your server).
+This value is passed into the Flutter build and baked into the static assets.
+2. Allow the backend to accept browser calls from that origin: `export FRONTEND_ORIGINS="https://your-domain.com"`.
+Multiple origins can be comma-separated.
+3. Build and start both services: `docker compose -f docker/docker-compose.yml up -d --build`.
+4. Open ports 80 (frontend via Nginx) and 8000 (FastAPI) in your firewall/security group, or front the stack with a reverse proxy/SSL terminator of your choice.
+5. Browse to `https://your-domain.com` (or `http://your-domain.com:8080` if you keep the default port mapping) and the web app will call the backend on the same host without CORS issues.

 ---

 ## ⚠️ Important Notes